ste-h/R6-Weather-Forecast/README.md

 ## Requirements:

 Follow the [Laravel Setup Instructions](https://laravel.com/docs/12.x/installation) to install PHP, Composer, and Laravel.
-You'll also need both Node and NPM, or bun installed.
+You'll also need both Node and NPM, or Bun installed.

 ## Setup Instructions